Information about how the British mountain bike category system works.

 All categories in mountain racing are age-based until you get to the age of 19.

-Riders taking part in short course or mini downhill events can compete in their 10th, 11th and 12th year.
+Riders taking part in short course or mini downhill events can compete in their 12th year and below.

 To qualify for the juvenile category, a rider must be in the year of their 13th or 14th birthday.